rednafi/q/README.md

 ## Why?

-There's no shortage of wrappers that call the language model from your terminal.
+There's no shortage of wrappers that call language models from your terminal.
 I wanted to have my own that's written in Go :)